No-Churn Key Lime Pie Ice Cream

 key lime pie ice cream

-Delighted with the success of an ultra-creamy no-churn cheesecake ice cream I developed for my cookbook, I’ve been playing around with other no-churn ice cream flavors.
-This key lime pie ice cream is my favorite thus far: it has all the bright lime flavor of key lime pie — even the crunchy, buttery graham cracker crust — and it’s a cinch to make.
+After falling in love with this ultra-creamy no-churn cheesecake ice cream base (the same one I use for my Oreo cheesecake ice cream), I started experimenting with other flavors.
+This key lime pie ice cream is my favorite so far: it has all the bright, tangy flavor of key lime pie—even the buttery graham cracker crust—and it’s a cinch to make.

-There’s no temperamental custard base to make and chill, no ice cream machine to fiddle with, and no pulling the ice cream out of the freezer every 30 minutes to beat out the crystals.
-You start by making the 3-ingredient crust (easy!), then you beat the ice cream ingredients together, layer the mixture with the crust in a loaf pan, and pop it in the freezer.
-The next day you have a creamy, dreamy key lime treat that tastes far better than anything you could buy at the store.
+There’s no temperamental custard base to cook and chill, no ice cream machine to fuss with, and no need to pull the ice cream out of the freezer every 30 minutes to beat out ice crystals.
+You start with a simple three-ingredient crust (easy!), then blend the ice cream base, layer everything in a loaf pan, and pop it in the freezer.
+The next day, you’ll have a creamy, dreamy dessert that tastes far better than anything from the store.

 ingredients for key lime pie ice cream

-Begin by making the crust.
+Step 1: Mix the crumb crust.
 In a medium bowl, combine the graham cracker crumbs, melted butter, brown sugar, and salt.
 Using a spoon first and then your fingers, mix until evenly combined, making sure to break up any lumps of brown sugar.

 Crust ingredients mixed together in bowl.